-- The Committee discussed the evaluation of performance, etc., for fiscal 2022 and determined the amount of performance-linked remuneration to be paid for the fiscal year 2023. - The Committee discussed and determined the remuneration base amount and performance targets for performance-linked remuneration for the fiscal year under review including those for newly elected Corporate Executive Officers. - The number of shares to be delivered to each Corporate Executive Officer was determined in accordance with the share delivery rules concerning shares with restriction of transfer. - Based on the Compensation Committee's resolution regarding PSUs, the number of base shares for each position under the 2023 Plan was determined. - Regarding remuneration systems and levels for Directors and Corporate Executive Officers, the Committee compared and reviewed market trends and verified their validity, as well as their compatibility with the "Policy on Deciding Remuneration for Directors and Corporate Executive Officers." - Through these reviews and discussions, the Committee confirmed that the remuneration systems and levels for Directors and Corporate Executive Officers in fiscal 2023 were appropriate.
-Meanwhile, considering increases in remuneration levels seen among other companies, the Company decided to introduce a restricted share remuneration plan that is not linked to performance for internal Directors who do not concurrently serve as Corporate Executive Officers beginning in fiscal 2024 for the purpose of improving commitment to enhancing corporate and shareholder value over the medium to long term now more than ever. - The Committee discussed severance pay (special pay provided for contract termination due to the company circumstances) for Jean-Marc Gilson, and decided to make the payment and the amount to be paid. - Regarding the disclosure of remuneration for officers, the Committee discussed its basic policy and specific details.
+- The Committee discussed the evaluation of performance, etc., for fiscal 2023 and determined the amount of performance-linked remuneration to be paid in June 2024. - The Committee discussed and determined the remuneration base amount and performance targets for performance-linked remuneration for the fiscal year under review including those for newly elected Corporate Executive Officers. - The number of shares to be delivered to each Corporate Executive Officer was determined in accordance with the share delivery rules concerning shares with restriction of transfer. - Based on the Compensation Committee's resolution regarding PSUs, the number of base shares for each position under the 2024 Plan was determined. - Regarding remuneration systems and levels for Directors and Corporate Executive Officers, the Committee compared and reviewed market trends and verified their validity, as well as their compatibility with the "Policy on Deciding Remuneration for Directors and Corporate Executive Officers." - Through these reviews and discussions, the Committee confirmed that the remuneration systems and levels for Directors and Corporate Executive Officers in fiscal 2024 were appropriate. - Under the "New Medium-Term Management Plan 2029," MCG has shifted to a new structure in which we, as a holding company, are responsible for formulating strategies for the entire group, optimally allocating management resources, and overseeing business management, while the operating companies under our umbrella are each responsible for their own business management.
+In line with this change, we have held a number of discussions on the remuneration system to realize our commitment in the Medium-Term Management Plan to strongly link shareholder value to the remuneration structure of the management team and respond to shareholder entrustment with results.
+In considering the level of compensation, we organized the role of each Corporate Executive Officer under the new management structure, benchmarked remuneration against peer groups (manufacturing companies of similar size), and discussed the suitable remuneration levels for the Company's Corporate Executive Officers.
+The Committee also discussed the expansion of the performance-linked ratio (annual bonus and PSU) and performance indicators according to roles with the aim of better linking Corporate Executive Officers' remuneration to business and stock price performance, and making it work as a more effective incentive. - Based on the above discussions, we decided on a new remuneration level and structure for Corporate Executive Officers as well as a performance-linked remuneration system starting from fiscal 2025. - Regarding the disclosure of remuneration for officers, the Committee discussed its basic policy and specific details.

-Validity of remuneration, etc., for officers for the fiscal year under review and approach/response for fiscal 2024 and beyond
+Validity of remuneration, etc., for officers for the fiscal year under review and approach/response for fiscal 2025 and beyond